CrazyFedde/docs/commands.md

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-list"></a>
-### Playlist - List Songs in the Playlists
+### Playlist - List songs in the playlist

-Lists the songs in the playlist with the given name, the command will paginate the songs to only show ten songs at a time, you can jump to different pages by giving the command the page number for the playlist you want to view, if you don't have any songs in the playlist you can [add songs here](#playlist-add).
+Lists the songs in the playlist with the given name.
+The response will be paginated to only show ten songs at a time; you can jump to different pages by passing a page number for the playlist as an additional argument.
+If you don't have any songs in the playlist you can [add songs](#playlist-add).

 #### Usage